Krestova: Geography

 The town is located northwest of the confluence of the Slocan and Kootenay rivers, in the southern region of the province of British Columbia.
 It is part of the Electoral Area H of the Regional District of Central Kootenay.
 The nearest large towns are Castlegar to the southwest, and Nelson to the east.

 History

 Krestova was the centre of decades of conflict between the Sons of Freedom, and the British Columbia government, the Royal Canadian Mounted Police (RCMP), and moderate Doukhobors.
 The Sons of Freedom, also known as "Freedomites", had moved to Krestova in 1929 and were opposed to many government requirements, especially compulsory public education.
-Members burned down schools, public buildings, and their own homes - in the summer of 1953, 400 homes in the Krestova area were destroyed.
-Freedomites staged protests against government actions, often in the nude.
-In the 1950s, Freedomite children in Krestova were forcibly relocated by the RCMP to a residential school in New Denver, B.C.
+Members burned down schools, public buildings, and their own homes — in the summer of 1953, 400 homes in the Krestova area were destroyed.
+Sons of Freedom staged protests against government actions, often in the nude.
+In the 1950s, Sons of Freedom children in Krestova were forcibly relocated by the RCMP to a residential school in New Denver, B.C.
 The provincial government issued a "statement of regret" for these actions in 2004.